sds100/KeyMapper/docs/user-guide/adb-permissions.md

 There are 3 ways to grant this permission.

 - Use Shizuku (Key Mapper 2.4.0+ only).
 This is recommended on all devices running Android 11 and newer.
-This requires a some setting up.
+This requires some setting up.
 Read the guide [here](shizuku.md).

 - If your device is **rooted**, Key Mapper can grant itself these permissions by enabling the "Key Mapper has root permission" toggle in the Key Mapper settings.